-The common name is Duckweed and it's botanical name is Lemna minuta.
-It can be a real nuisance, especially if you're trying to keep your pond clear.
-Many people report that once they've rid their pond of green water and blanket weed the next problem that arises is Duckweed.
+Duckweed's botanical name is Lemna minuta.
+It can be a real nuisance and many people report that, once they've cleared their pond of green water and blanket weed, the next problem that arises is duckweed.

-The reason for this is because it feeds off the nutrients in the pond, just like green water and blanket weed do too, so once the others are out of the way duckweed is free to feed all it likes, multiplying and covering the pond.
+The reason for this is that, just like blanket weed and green water, duckweed feeds off the nutrients in the pond.
+So once the others are out of the way, it is free to feed and multiply with the result that it covers the pond.

-The other option is to use a pond duckweed treatment but this can take a few weeks to work, so if you're clearing the pond for a garden party then it's probably best to go with the first option of manual removal.
+The other option is to use a pond duckweed treatment but this can take a few weeks to work.